-If your baby is under 18 months: you will almost always need a Standard Tula.
+If your baby is under 18 months: you will almost always need a Standard Tula (or the FTG).
 Yes, there are exceptions when kids are very big/tall for their age.
 If your child is *very* tall/big for their age and already wearing 2T pants (that fit length-wise), you might consider a Toddler carrier.
-Even in these circumstances, I still recommend trying the Standard first, then size up only if you need to.
+Even in these circumstances, I still recommend trying the Standard first, then sizing up only if you need to.

 Carriers are definitely not something to “buy big” on.
 A too-big carrier can be uncomfortable for your baby (and in some cases, result in improper positioning).
 A too-big Tula can also be uncomfortable for you: when baby’s bum and legs don’t properly fill out the carrier, the carrier can sag in the middle, causing it to pull on your shoulders and neck.

 Q: But my 6-month-old baby is already 23 lbs and the Toddler Carrier says 25 lbs!
 I don’t want him to grow out of the Standard too quickly.
 Should I get a Toddler Tula for him to grow into?

 A: No, you should stick with a Standard size carrier.
 I have never met a 6-month-old who could properly fit into a Toddler Tula – it really is a carrier designed for big kids.
 Yes, Tula recommends a minimum weight of 25 lbs for the Toddler Tula but this is meant as a guideline for making your sure older child is big enough for this big carrier.
-However, your baby’s weight is not the most important measurement for fitting a Tula!
+Your baby’s weight is not the most important measurement for fitting a Tula!
 25 lbs is simply the minimum weight for the Toddler carrier, not the maximum weight for the Standard Tula.
 The Standard carrier can fit children up to 45 lbs, and babies under 18 months usually still need the back support provided by a close-fitting carrier.
 Also, keep in mind is that babies who grow quickly in the early months do not always continue at the same rate.
 So even if you have a huge baby in the 95 percentile for weight/height, he may turn into an average-size toddler by 12-18 months.